usdot-jpo-ode/jpo-ode/docs/Architecture.md

 ### 3.3 - Consumer Mechanisms

-The JPO-ODE is designed to support the following mechanisms for outputting decoded BSM, Map and Signal Phase and Timing (SPaT) data as well as encoded TIM data.
+The JPO-ODE is designed to support the following mechanisms for outputting decoded BSM, Map, and Signal Phase & Timing (SPaT) data as well as encoded TIM data.

 -   **Streaming Data Consumers (Direct):** Applications can subscribe